Seagate/cortx-posix/doc/Troubleshooting Guide.md

 # Troubleshooting Guide

 This guide explains how to troubleshoot issues that you might encounter while using working with the NFS component.
-For troubleshooting motr related issues, refer https://github.com/Seagate/cortx-motr/blob/dev/doc/Quick-Start-Guide.rst#troubleshooting.
+For troubleshooting Motr related issues, refer https://github.com/Seagate/cortx-motr/blob/dev/doc/Quick-Start-Guide.rst#troubleshooting.

   * Run the below mentioned command to stop the motr single node service.